poolshark-protocol/docs/site/content/overview/glossary.en.md

 ## Price Tick

-A price tick is an discrete value that represents a range that is part of a virtual constant product curve.
-To help visualize this think about changing a continous constant product curve into a discrete curve by separating it into individual price points.
+A price tick is a discrete value that represents a range that is part of a virtual constant product curve.
+To help visualize this think about changing a continuous constant-product curve into a discrete curve by separating it into individual price points.

 The individual price points are the ticks A price tick also determines the accuracy of liquidity provision as if a virtual constant product curve.

-Tick spacing is known the size of each price tick.
-Each price tick has it's own constrained constant product curve which.
-The tick spacing is determined by the fee tier of the pool by multiplying the fee tier by two.
+Tick spacing is the price difference between each price tick.
+Between individual ticks there is a segmented piece of the constant product curve.
+The tick spacing is determined by the fee tier of the pool.

 The tick are given numerical values starting at 0.
 To find what price value is attributed tick a value is attributed to and their width is given by the formula: